neonevm/neon-evm.docs/docs/governance/proposals.md

 :::

 :::note High Priority Voting
-A high priority voting feature is available for executing critical changes to the Strategical DAO or smart contracts.
+A high priority voting feature is available for executing critical changes to the Strategic DAO or smart contracts.
 This feature requires a higher token threshold (e.g., 1 million tokens) compared to regular voting.
 :::

 Once the voting period concludes, the votes are automatically tallied.
 If the proposal's "Accept" votes surpass the Assembly's required vote threshold, the proposal passes and is ready for implementation.
 Otherwise, the proposal fails.